-Beta measures the volatility (risk) of an investment strategy relative to holding a basket of stocks known as the S&P 500.
+Beta measures the volatility (risk) of an investment strategy relative to the S&P 500.
 A beta of 1 implies the same level of volatility as the S&P 500, while a beta less than 1 implies less risk, and a beta greater than 1 implies more risk.
 Once again, we can see in the chart below that market risk for the SRM is significantly lower than that of the broader market.

 Now that we’ve covered the metrics that identify both risk (standard deviation, maximum drawdown and beta) as well as returns (compound annual return), we can combine these measures to get a better understanding of risk-adjusted returns.
 This is considered the holy grail of investing because it represents how efficiently capital is deployed.
 Anyone can increase returns by taking on more risk, but great investment strategies deliver high returns while taking less risk.

 The Sharpe ratio is the industry standard method for measuring risk-adjusted returns.
 It looks at the excess return earned in relation to the standard deviation (or volatility) of those returns.
 With Sharpe ratios, a higher number reflects greater risk-adjusted returns (a good thing).

 Here we can see that both the SRM and SRM + ARM are able to deliver substantially higher risk-adjusted returns than the overall market.
 This is accomplished by not only earning higher returns (as we saw from the compound annual return chart) but also doing so while exposing the portfolio to less risk (as we saw in the previous three charts).
 Based on the values above, we can say that the SRM earns over twice the return per unit of risk as the general stock market.